llj0824/automatic-professional-copyedited-youtube-transcripts-chrome-extension/tests/llm_highlight_system_role_optimization_logs/llm_highlight_prompt_optionization_2024-11-27T17-43-44-179Z.md

 - Highlight count: 43

 ----------------------------------------
-## Feedback: boring af and too vague to be useful.
+## Human Feedback: boring af and too vague to be useful.
 Results for "Emerging Trends and Future Outlooks" prompt variation... system_role used:
 Identify segments where the speaker discusses emerging trends, future predictions, or the evolution of the industry.